philou/philou.github.com/_posts/2019-10-15-7-tactics-that-will-make-your-ddd-design-level-event-storming-pay-off.markdown

 > 💡 The best way to get more feedback after a Design-Level Event Storming is to give try to build the design!

 Finally, the best way to get more feedback is to give all this a try!
 If you are starting, building a [walking skeleton](https://codeclimate.com/blog/kickstart-your-next-project-with-a-walking-skeleton/) creates the most learning.
-Event Storming is pretty useful at scope-selection.
-(I'll write a post about that someday, so [stay tuned!](http://eepurl.com/dxKE95))
+[Event Storming is pretty useful at scope-selection]({{site.url}}/how-to-fight-priority-paralysis-with-event-storming-and-ddd/).

 ![Black and white illustration of a walking skeleton (or zombie to be more precise).
 Design-Level Event Storming is the perfect workshop to agree on the scope of a walking skeleton]({{site.url}}/imgs/2019-10-15-7-tactics-that-will-make-your-ddd-design-level-event-storming-pay-off/walking-skeleton.jpg)